-In 2011 Watershed, University of Bristol and UWE Bristol entered into an extended partnership to undertake collaborative creative technologies activities together.
+In 2011 Watershed, University of Bristol and UWE Bristol entered into a partnership to undertake collaborative creative technologies activities together.
 Through this partnership the Pervasive Media Studio creates unique opportunities around research, knowledge exchange, innovation, incubation and teaching.
 The partnership enables the linking of creative practice and leading edge research to pioneer innovative creative technologies, novel applications of digital media and socially engaged experimental digital and creative projects.

 Digital Cultures Research Centre (DCRC)

 Creating a unique link between leading edge research and creative practice, the DCRC has been embedded at the Pervasive Media Studio since the centre’s launch in 2009.
 In a context of transforming media cultures, in which established methods of producing and understanding media are undergoing rapid change, we study the application, processes and politics of digital creative technologies.
 We map and contextualise emerging practices.
 We critically reflect on their aesthetics, ethics and impacts.
 Our research is informed by PM Studio themes and often undertaken in dialogue with Studio residents.
 The current research programme is built around the themes of Future Documentary, Playable Media, Creative Economy, and the Automation of Everyday Life.

 DCRC projects include:

 The Pervasive Media Cookbook, which emerged from a process of dialogue with creative practitioners in the studio network.
 The Cookbook is designed to inform and inspire students and designers who want an introduction to the emerging field of pervasive media in which context-aware devices deliver ‘the right media, in the right place, at the right time.’.

 The AHRC funded Ambient Literature project, which asks what happens when the place where you're reading becomes the stage for the story.
 How might writing, reading and the idea of the book itself change when we use technology to design stories, rather than just present them?